 The DeWitt Wallace Center for Media & Democracy, in the Sanford School of Public Policy at Duke University, holds as a central component of its mission placing the knowledge created by its faculty and students in service to society.
 Through teaching, research and policy outreach, the Center responds to opportunities and challenges facing the media and our democracy today.

-In 2009, DeWitt Wallace Center Director James T. Hamilton established a plan to bolster the research and teaching functions of the Center.
+In 2009, then DeWitt Wallace Center Director James T. Hamilton (2008-2013) established a plan to bolster the research and teaching functions of the Center.
 The resulting planning document lays out the Center’s research, teaching, and policy outreach by focusing on two main questions:

 Focus of the DeWitt Wallace Center: 2 Guiding Questions

 Question # 1: How can the watchdog function of journalism be supported and expanded?

 Journalists have historically held institutions accountable through the daily monitoring of beat reporting and deep digging of investigative reporting.
 Time-consuming, time-honored watchdog stories by reporters familiar with the details of policy and politics are often a casualty as outlets cut back on resources and reporters.
 Solutions that increase the likelihood watchdog coverage will survive will be explored in at least four different venues: